audy/stitch/README.md

 Do this:

-> $ python test.py fastqfile1 fastqfile2 contigfile contig_failed_file
+> $ stitch -i fastqfile1 -j fastqfile2

-Where fastqfile1 is the 5' most and fastqfile2 is the 3' most.
+Where `fastqfile1` is the 5' most and `fastqfile2` is the 3' most.

-(Not to self: Switch to argparse or something!)

 ## Bugs

  - Quality scores of the left (5') most read override those of the right (3') read.
+ - Slow, despite threading.

+## Features

+ - Automatically joines overlapping paired ends!
+ - **Multithreaded** - Automatically uses all cores on your system!
+ - Generates 3 files: `contigs`, duds from `fastqfile1` and duds from `fastqfile2`

 ## Know your rights

 Stitch is free and open-source.
-See LICENSE file (GNU GPL v3)
+See LICENSE (GNU GPL v3)